HimanshuR321/SoC-IITB-2025-Trackathon/Week1/README.md

 ## Guidelines

-- This week, focus on **learning without using AI tools** like ChatGPT for writing or debugging code.
+- For this week, focus on **learning without using AI tools** like ChatGPT for writing or debugging code.
 The goal is to build your foundational thinking skills.
 - If you’re stuck, rely on:
   - [MDN Web Docs](https://developer.mozilla.org/)
   - [W3Schools](https://www.w3schools.com/)